-Secular Studies will begin publication by Brill with a 2019 launch.
+Secular Studies has begun publication by Brill with the 2019 inaugural issue.

 Editor: John R. Shook, Ph.D.
 Philosophy, University at Buffalo, USA

-Until Brill’s website for submissions is ready, papers prepared for double-blind peer review go to email@example.com.
+Papers prepared for blind peer review go to

 The Editor also welcomes Target Articles for peer commentaries, and proposals for special sections such as Author Meets Critics.
 Contact the Editor about sending new books for review.

 Statement of editorial scope and policy:

 Secular Studies publishes original research on secularity, both historical and contemporary, and secular issues and agendas from multi-disciplinary and international perspectives.
 Historical, literary, cultural, political, anthropological, sociological, psychological, and philosophical studies of secular thought and living are sought, along with research on nonreligion, atheism, agnosticism, humanism, and naturalism.
 Also welcome are comparative, intersectional, and cross-cultural studies of secularity and secular people, investigations into types of secularism and patterns to secularization, and explorations of church-state relations around the world.

 Special Sections on chosen topics (3-5 articles on the same theme)